Red Velvet Cake Donuts

 Natural Red Food Coloring: This gives the donuts their red hue.
 I like to use natural food coloring.
 However, they will come out less vibrant red.
 I’ll add one drop of regular red food coloring to deepen the color.
 You can use liquid or gel food coloring; add it gradually until you get your desired shade.

-Mix just until combined, and the donuts have a deep red color.
+Mix just until combined and that perfect deep red color shines through.

-Bake at 350F for about 9 minutes until the donuts are set and spring back when touched.
+Bake at 350°F for 9 mins—they’re done when they spring back when touched.

 Quick Cream Cheese Glaze